Windos/windos.github.io/_posts/2017-01-30-dhcp-reservations.md

 (RSAT) installed, which include the associated PowerShell modules.
 Just head over to Google and find the latest install for your version of Windows.

-First, get a ‘copy’ of the current reservations on each server:
+Next, get a ‘copy’ of the current reservations on each server:

 ```powershell
 $1 = Get-DhcpServerv4Reservation -ComputerName DHCP1 -ScopeId 192.168.1.0